 Entrepreneurship Champions will work collaboratively with the MEC Team and others throughout the University of Manchester.

-Entrepreneurship Champions will work on a weekly basis, updating any progresses on events and engagement through shared workspaces such as MS Teams, Zoom, Miro Boards and the University share sites.
+Entrepreneurship Champions will work on a weekly basis, providing updates on events and engagements through shared workspaces such as MS Teams, Zoom, Miro Boards and the University share sites.
 There is an expectation to follow an established procedure but MEC is open to suggestion for further innovations.

 The Entrepreneurship Champion team will meet weekly and will update the MEC Team and wider University team on at least a monthly basis.

-Entrepreneurship Champions may need to manage their own workloads at times for the competition of any solo projects, but often Entrepreneurship Champions will be responsible for being one part of many in a project.
+Entrepreneurship Champions may need to manage their own workloads for the completion of any solo projects.
+In most cases, Entrepreneurship Champions will work together and will be responsible for particular aspects of a wider project.
 The focus here is to complete delegated project tasks while having a wider impact on any overall project and programme successes.
 Entrepreneurship Champions with open and mindful communication is essential.

-Entrepreneurship Champions will receive training on established procedures and follow them when necessary and possible, with a critical eye to innovate any improve any processes.
+Entrepreneurship Champions will receive training on established procedures and follow them when necessary and possible, with a critical eye to innovate and improve any processes.

 Post holders will collaboratively help to solve any Entrepreneurship Champions’ problems and create solutions to problems that may arise.

-Entrepreneurship Champions should have a can-do attitude for independent problem solving and understanding established governance and thus can make independent decisions on which decisions to escalate to the MEC Team when necessary.
+Entrepreneurship Champions should have a can-do attitude for independent problem solving and understanding established governance and thus can make independent decisions on when it is necessary to escalate to the MEC Team.

 Entrepreneurship Champions will be working in a fast-paced environment with multiple project-focused chats and other collaborative online workspaces.
 Entrepreneurship Champions should be able to determine when to decide independently or ask a colleague, the wider MEC team or any partners for a creatively collaborative solution.